 - Know where first-aid kits and supplies are kept.

 - Immediately report any potential safety hazards to supervisors.

 McCue: Making Warehouses Safe

 At McCue, making warehouses a safe place to work is our job.
-Our line of asset protection solutions enhance the safety of employees, machinery and inventory alike.
-The end result is a safer, more efficient and more profitable business.
+Our line of asset protection solutions enhances the safety of employees, machinery, and inventory alike.
+The end result is a safer, more efficient, and more profitable business.